takzen/BDH-Official/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0%2B-orange.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-This repository contains a full, open-source implementation of the **"Dragon Hatchling" (BDH)** AI architecture, based on the reference code from the conceptual paper.
-This project provides a professional environment to train, analyze, and explore the fascinating phenomenon of **emergence** in neural networks.
+This repository contains an open-source project built upon the **official reference implementation** of the **"Dragon Hatchling" (BDH)** AI architecture, released by Pathway Technology, Inc. on their GitHub.
+This framework provides a professional environment to train, analyze, and explore the fascinating phenomenon of **emergence** in neural networks, as described in their conceptual paper.

 ## Core Idea: Emergence